Security and user experience

 - For high security environments (and corporate issued devices), Citrix recommends MDM+MAM to take advantage of all security capabilities available.
 You should enforce MDM enrollment through a server property in the Endpoint Management console.

-The following table specifies the NetScaler and NetScaler Gateway recommendations for each security level.
+The following table specifies the Citrix ADC and Citrix Gateway recommendations for each security level.

 |High Security||Higher Security||Highest Security|